Administrative Research Center (ARC), Room A48

 Opportunities for Undergraduates

-Mary A. Carskadon [MAC] Sleep and Circadian Rhythms Summer 2018 Research Fellowship
+Mary A. Carskadon [MAC] 2023 Sleep and Circadian Rhythms Summer Research Fellowship

 Program of Research

 Light is the strongest environmental signal to the internal circadian (biological) clock of humans.
 Although the biological response to light has been investigated in adults, very little is known about how light influences the circadian clock of young children.
-The primary goal of this summer's study is to understand how light can delay the timing of the circadian clock of preschool-age children.
+The primary goal of this summer's study is to understand how light can advance the timing of the circadian clock of preschool-age children.

 What Research Apprentices Do

 Apprentices will carry out multiple facets of data collection including saliva collection, setting up dim light conditions, training subjects, data entry, assisting with light exposure, and entertaining subjects.
-Data collection will be done in teams, and each team will be assigned to work certain days of the week - not always Monday through Friday, often Saturday and Sunday - in research protocols that involve working unusual schedules (early shifts may start at 5:00 AM and late shifts may end at 1:00 AM).
+Data collection will be done in teams, and each team will be assigned to work certain days of the week - not always Monday through Friday, often Saturday and Sunday - in research protocols that involve working unusual schedules (early shifts may start at 5:00 AM and late shifts may end at 12:00 AM).

-- Bootcamp: There will be an all-day training on April 7th on main campus that apprentices are required to attend.
+- Bootcamp: There will be an all-day training on April 22 on main campus that apprentices are required to attend.
 There are no exceptions.